DonKult/dotPageMod/README.md

 * scripts can show desktop notifications without WebAPI (see Cheatsheet)
 * your JavaScript/CSS works even if the page has them blocked by a _Content Security Policy_ or [uMatrix](https://github.com/gorhill/uMatrix)
-* your PageMods apply to the top window (not to frames) and apply to exisiting pages on (re)load
+* your PageMods apply to the top window (not to frames) and apply to existing pages on (re)load
 * on deactivation CSS sheets are automatically unapplied, JavaScript modifications can be reverted by registering an undo method